 Ethanol-free gas can be purchased at some fuel stations.
 It is sold as recreation fuel or REC-90.
 Check out Pure-gas.org to find a fuel station near you.

-It can also be bought in canisters at your local hardware store or online like this 4-cycle fuel by TruFuel.
-The canisters are a convenient option to have on hand.
+It can also be bought in canisters at your local hardware store.

 Tips for Purchasing and Storing Gas for Your Honda Generator